mkmat/CODE-GPSD-3D/README.md

     maximum pore radius detected
     standard error of the mean pore radius volume fraction phi(reff)
-    cpu time used to process the voro++ output cpu time used to setup triangles
-    cpu time spent during Monte Carlo (affected by the number of processors -np) real time spent during Monte Carlo
     number of neighbor cells
-    np number of threads used in parallel total walltime
+    np number of threads used in parallel cpu time used to process the voro++ output real time used to process the voro++ output cpu time used to setup triangles
+    real time used to setup triangles
+    cpu time spent during Monte Carlo
+    real time spent during Monte Carlo

 ## About <a name="about">